-The considerable role played by both Brown and Repton in the design of the grounds makes the gardens of great interest.
+The Royal Hospital for Neuro-disability has been on its beautiful elevated site on West Hill, Putney since 1863.
+There are views over north-west and southwest London.
+The grounds include an award-winning cloister garden and several patient gardens.
+Lancelot ‘Capability’ Brown had a hand in designing the estate, as did another prominent landscape gardener, Humphry Repton.
+The considerable role played by both Brown and Repton in the design of the grounds makes the gardens very interesting.
 Brown designed an open landscape of grass and trees, a lake and a home farm.
-Evidence of his original designs remain.
+Evidence of his original designs remains.